Uganda

 All volunteers have the opportunity to participate in both the clinical and health education aspects of operations on-site, and activities can range from treating bed nets to prevent malaria to a refresher course for our Community Health Educators on how to take vital signs.

-Over the course of your trip you'll receive an unfiltered experience in health care field work abroad, and learn about the tremendous impact that even one person can have.
+Over the course of your trip you'll receive an unfiltered experience in health care fieldwork abroad, and learn about the tremendous impact that even one person can have.
 At our end, so as to maximize your contribution, we will tailor your experience based on current needs, your interests, training, and amount of time that you spend with us on-site at Project Bududa.

-Wondering about the logistics of volunteering?
+Curious about the logistics of volunteering?
 Click below for more information on flights, activities, accommodations, transportation, trip cost, and more!